-Because an ounce of prevention is worth a pound of cure, AMS attorneys advises clients starting a company, on establishing the company, to record agreements between shareholders in a shareholders’ agreement.
+Because an ounce of prevention is worth a pound of cure, our lawyers advise clients starting a company, on establishing the company, to record agreements between shareholders in a shareholders’ agreement.
 These can be all kinds of arrangements: how to handle the sale of the company, dividing profits, investing or exercising voting rights.
 The proper shareholders’ agreement can save many problems and costs down the road.

 If, in the course of time, a shareholder obtained an ever-increasing interest in the company, eventually he will often want a 100% in the company.
 Sometimes, however, a minority shareholder will not cooperate in this.
 On the other hand, sometimes a minority shareholder finds that the conduct of the majority shareholder warrants him being bought out.
 The Civil Code of The Netherlands (BW) includes a buy-out arrangement for both situations.
 Because these arrangements can be fairly complex and extended, buy-outs in other manners can also be tried.